BorisMolch/pfrontend-temp/content/jobs/patchxr-network-architect-copy.md

 +++
 date = 2021-08-26T22:00:00Z
-description = "UI/UX DESIGNER NEEDED FOR PATCHWORLD" title = "UI/UX Designer"
+description = "FREELANCE / REMOTE OR AT OUR COPENHAGEN OFFICE" title = "UI/UX Designer for PatchWorld"

 +++
-## **UI/UX Designer**

-##### Freelance contract

-##### Location: Work remotely or from our Copenhagen office

 ## Objective

-**We are looking** for a UI/UX designer with a strong emphasis on visual communication.
-Working across teams, you will guide our transformative new interfaces for playful musical interaction in VR.
+**We are looking** for a UI/UX designer with a strong emphasis on visuals.
+Working across teams, you will guide our transformative new interfaces for playful musical interaction in VR and overall navigation in the PatchWorld Metaverse.

-You will help us create the best user experience for our players, working hand in hand with our UI/UX team, Lead Designer, Artists, and Developers.
+You will help us create the best user experience for our players, working hand in hand with our UI/UX team, Lead Artists, and Developers.
 Together, we aim to explore a new sonic and graphical dimension - an unprecedented way to build, think about, and experience music visually.
 UI/UX design is integral to tackling that challenge.

 ## What you'll do